microsoft/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     terraform_v2.sh apply template-sn1
     ```

     > **Note**: Wait for the deployment to complete.
-This might take about 90 minutes.
+This should take about 10 minutes.

-    > **Note**: Once the deployment completes, the output will include the public IP address of the Linux jumpbox VM included in the Terraform deployment and its root account name, which you will use in the next task.
+    > **Note**: Once the deployment completes, the output will include the public IP address of the Linux jumpbox Azure VM included in the Terraform deployment and its administrator's account name, which you will use in the next task.

-### Task 3: Review the deployment of a single-node HANA instance
+### Task 3: Deploy a single node HANA instance by using Ansible

-1. In the SSH session to the Azure VM, run the following to identify the private IP addresses of the **hdb1-0** Azure VM:
+1. Within the SSH session to the Azure VM you used for Terraform deployment, run the following to connect via SSH to the Linux jumpbox VM, which public IP address you identified in the previous task (replace the `[IP_address]` placeholder with the value of the public IP address and confirm when prompted whether to proceed):

     ```sh
-    RGNAME='hanav2-sn-RG'
-    VMNAME='hdb1-0'
-    az vm show --show-details --resource-group $RGNAME --name $VMNAME --query privateIps --output tsv
+    ssh azureadm@[IP_address]
     ```

-    > **Note**: The **hdb1-0** Azure VM has two IP addresses **10.1.1.10** and **10.1.2.10**.
-The first one is meant to be used for management via jumpboxes.
-You will use this IP address in this exercise.
-The second one is for internal connectivity to HANA.

-1. In the SSH session to the Azure VM, run the following to connect via SSH to the Linux jumpbox VM, which public IP address you identified in the previous task (replace the `[IP_address]` placeholder with the value of the public IP address and confirm when prompted whether to proceed):
+1. Within the SSH session to the Linux jumpbox VM, run the following to install ansible:

     ```sh
-    ssh azureadm@[IP_address]
+    sudo apt-get update
+    sudo apt-get install software-properties-common
+    sudo apt-add-repository --yes --update ppa:ansible/ansible
+    sudo apt-get install ansible
     ```

+1. Within the SSH session to the Linux jumpbox VM, run the following to open the **~/sap-hana/deploy/ansible/roles/sap-media-download/tasks/main.yml** file:

+    ```sh
+    vi ~/sap-hana/deploy/ansible/roles/sap-media-download/tasks/main.yml
+    ```

+1. Remove the following section from the **~/sap-hana/deploy/ansible/roles/sap-media-download/tasks/main.yml** file:

+    ```json
+    # Explicitly install bs4 with python3
+    - name: Install beautifulsoup4
+      command: |
+        pip3 install beautifulsoup4
+      become: true
+    ```

+1. Save the change and close the file.
+1. Within the SSH session to the Linux jumpbox VM, run the following to install the python3-bs4 package (confirm when prompted whether to proceed with the installation):

+    ```sh
+    sudo apt-get install python3-bs4
+    ```

+1. Within the SSH session to the Linux jumpbox VM, run the following to set the environment variables necessary for the Ansible-based scripts to provision the lab environment:

+    ```sh
+    export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
+    export ANSIBLE_HOST_KEY_CHECKING=False
+    source ~/export-clustering-sp-details.sh
+    ```

+1. Within the SSH session to the Linux jumpbox VM, run the following to initiate the Ansible-based provisioning of the lab environment:

+    ```sh
+    ansible-playbook -i hosts.yml ~/sap-hana/deploy/ansible/sap_playbook.yml
+    ```

+    > **Note**: Wait for the deployment to complete.
+This should take about 60 minutes.

+    > **Note**: Once the deployment completes, the output will include the private IP address of the Linux VM hosting the HANA installation, which you will use in the next task.

+### Task 4: Review the deployment of a single-node HANA instance

-1. From within the SSH session to the Linux jumpbox Azure VM, connect to the **hdb1-0** Azure VM running HANA by using its private IP address you identified earlier in this task:
+1. Within the SSH session to the Linux jumpbox VM, run the following to connect to the **hdb1-0** Azure VM running HANA by using its private IP address you identified in the previous task:

     ```sh
     ssh azureadm@10.1.1.10